 What other services will Aquatera be providing to the Town of Wembley?

-In mid-June 2019 Aquatera will begin providing water to the Town.
-The wastewater system is expected to transfer to Aquatera July 1, 2019 at which time Aquatera will own and operate this service, too.
+In mid-July 2019 Aquatera will begin providing water to the Town.
+The wastewater system transferred to Aquatera July 1, 2019 meaning Aquatera owns and operates this service, too.

 Aquatera will collect the fees from water to pay for the system they are operating.
 The sewer and garbage fees will go to the Town of Wembley and we will continue to manage these services.